ABOUT LAURIER'S CBT CERTIFICATE PROGRAM

 Level I will introduce you to the full set of core cognitive behaviour interventions to treat a broad array of presenting problems and disorders.
 This training will help you form professionally excellent cognitive behavioural therapy sessions, teaching about session structure and evaluation, assessment and treatment planning, cognitive restructuring and changing behavioural responses.
 You will learn interventions you can immediately begin putting into practice professionally as well as personally, across age populations (yes, including children and adolescents).

 In Level II, you will learn how to expertly use the core CBT skills and interventions learned in Level I in application to the most prevalent DSM-V disorders.
-You can choose from one of three Level II options:
+You can choose from one of five Level II options:

 - CBT with Trauma